 Office clerks can work in schools, hospitals, government offices and a variety of other places.
 It’s kind of a glorified term for a receptionist.
 You’re answering calls, filing and doing data entry.
 It’s a good job for you if you like being busy and are good at multitasking.
 Customer service skills are also valued.

 If you like being outside and aren’t opposed to manual labor, landscaping is a quality job.
 It can be as simple as mowing lawns and weed whacking, to digging and doing heavier labor.
-It’s one of those summer jobs that can get you in great shape!
+It’s one of those summer jobs that can get you in great shape while helping your customers get the gardens of their dreams.

 If you’re looking for online job opportunities, and you want to find online jobs that pay well, consider becoming a virtual assistant.
 Virtual assistants can be hired to do a host of administrative tasks that are typical of an office — only they do them in the comfort of their own homes.
 Online jobs like this offer a lot of flexibility as well as varied work.
-You might be asked to do scheduling, manage email, create PowerPoint presentations or various other tasks.
+You might be asked to do scheduling, manage email, create PowerPoint presentations or various other tasks, which are all great experiences for the professional world.
 It all depends on what’s needed.

-Mystery shoppers often start out lower, and increase based on experience you gain.
+Mystery shoppers often start out at lower salaries that increase based on the experience you gain.
 Salaries also can vary a lot.
 Often you go out by assignment and you’ll get work based on availability.
 You’re instructed to make a certain purchase at a store or restaurant and then you evaluate the experience.
 So technically, you get paid to shop!

 Another job where you can’t be afraid of manual labor, it’s one where you can make good money.
 Amazon has warehouses all over the place and other retailers have them as well.
 You load and unload the trucks that take goods all over the country.
 With the manual tasks you have to do, it’s also a good way to stay in shape.